atomic radii header image

 Trends in atomic radius across a period

-The atoms get smaller as we cross a period in the period table; this is perhaps not what you were expecting!
+The atoms get smaller as we cross a period in the periodic table; this is perhaps not what you were expecting.
 However if you consider the electronic configurations of the elements and the increasing nuclear charge as we cross a period it is an entirely obvious conclusion.
-The decrease in the size of the atoms is simply because the outer shell valence electrons are all roughly at the same distance from the nucleus since they are in the same principal energy level/sub-level and the ability of electrons to shield each other from the effect of the nuclear charge is reduce by the fact that the valence electrons are all in the same shell.
+The decrease in the size of the atoms is simply because the outer shell valence electrons are all roughly at the same distance from the nucleus since they are in the same principal energy level/sub-level and the ability of electrons to shield each other from the effect of the nuclear charge is reduce by the fact that the valence electrons are all in the same principal energy level.
 The amount of shielding experienced by an electron depends both on the shell and sub-shell it is in.
 Generally valance shell electrons are:

-Since crossing period 3 the electrons are being added to the 3s and 3p sub-shells they are ineffective at shielding each other from the increasing nuclear charge.
-So the effective nuclear charge that each electron experiences is increasing so the atoms decrease in size as a result.
+In crossing period 3 the electrons are being added to the 3s and 3p sub-shells they are ineffective at shielding each other from the increasing nuclear charge.
+So the effective nuclear charge (Zeff) that each electron experiences is increasing so the atoms decrease in size as a result.
 This is illustrated in the diagram below:

 comparison of atomic radius of elements across a period in the periodic table